BrightwellPayments/readyremit-api-docs/wiki/getting-started.md

 1. I will finish this workflow by Monday April 4, 2022 08:00:00.

-# Use Case: Your users as senders
+# Your users as senders

 <span style="color:red;">Note: The ReadyRemit Team is not targeting this use case yet.</span>

-In this case, ReadyRemit represents each of your end users with a *Sender* record and one or more *Sender Account* records, and ReadyRemit represents each of your end user's recipients with a *Recipient* record and one or more *Recipient Account* records.
+In this use case, ReadyRemit represents each of your end users with a *Sender* record and one or more *Sender Account* records, and ReadyRemit represents each of your end user's recipients with a *Recipient* record and one or more *Recipient Account* records.
 Your database may not have any information about your users' recipients, so the ReadyRemit *Recipient* record provides your service with a convenient place to store general profile information about these out-of-database recipients.

 <div style="margin-top:24px;margin-bottom:24px!important;"><img src="https://raw.githubusercontent.com/hagenhaus/readyremit-images/master/readyremit-your-users-as-the-senders.png" width=800 loading="lazy"></div>